Kazan: Towers

 The Spasskaya Tower was built in two floors by 16th century Pskov architects Ivan Shiryai and Postnik Yakovlev.
 From the inside, the northern side of the fortress to the Spasskaya Tower adjoined the gate to Spasskaya Church, which has now merged with the tower.
 The typical Pskovian architectural elements of the facade face the main street of the Kremlin.
 At the end of the 17th century, instead of three tiers, the tower was built with two brick eight-sided tiers with a brick roof, getting its present, familiar appearance.
 Until 1917, the tower was crowned with the double-headed coat of arms of the Russian state.
 In the 18th century, a ringing clock was installed in the upper tier, and even earlier a large bell was moved from a small belfry (now lost, located on the castle wall on the left side of the tower).
 Until the middle of the 19th century, there was a moat with a stone bridge in front of the tower.

 The South-Western Tower was built simultaneously with the Spasskaya tower by Pskov masters and is a classic example of the Pskov style of defensive structures.

 The name of the Transfiguration Tower comes from the Transfiguration Monastery of the Savior, which was fenced from the north-west.
 The tower was also built by Pskov architects Postnik and Barma, but it was significantly rebuilt later, as it has strong traces of the architectural influence of the Moscow defensive architecture.
 The territory from the Transfiguration Tower to the Spasskaya pass was added to the old Khan's fortress by Pskov masters.

 There are unnamed round brick towers, presumably built by Moscow architects in the 17th century.

 The Tainitskaya Tower was built in its present form in the 1550s by Postnik Yakovlev.
 It was named after a secret source from which it was possible to take water during a siege.
-The entrance to the tower is in the form of a "knee", which increased the defense of the Kremlin.
+The entrance to the tower is in the form of a "knee", which increased the defence of the Kremlin.
 It replaced a tower from the time of the khanate, Nur Ali (in Russian transcription Muraleeva).
 The 22-year-old Tsar Ivan the Terrible entered the conquered city through the Nur Ali tower.

 The North-Eastern Round Tower was demolished after the Pugachev's assault.

 The Consistor Tower was built in brick by Moscow architects in the 17th century, its name was given in the 18th century from the Spiritual Consistory located near the tower in the Kremlin.
-Near the tower, archaeological excavations revealed the so-called Tezitsky (Arabic for "merchant") Moat, which went from the Consistor Tower to the Transfiguration.
+Near the tower, archaeological excavations revealed the so-called Tezitsky (Arabic for 'merchant') Moat, which went from the Consistor Tower to the Transfiguration.
 Archaeologist N. Kalinin and a number of scientists believed that the moat was the southern border of the Khan's fortress.

 The Southeast Round Tower is an example of Pskov architecture of the 16th century.